 - 1 large egg

-- 3 tbsp dairy free greek style yogurt I used Kite Hill
+- 3 tablespoon dairy free greek style yogurt I used Kite Hill

-- 1 tbsp honey maple syrup works, too
+- 1 tablespoon honey maple syrup works, too

 For Lemon Raspberry Toast

-- 1 tsp lemon zest + more for garnish
+- 1 teaspoon lemon zest + more for garnish

 - drizzle of honey for garnish